safetyAI/ChatSafetyAI/README.md

 # ChatSafetyAI Version History

+## 02-25-24
+- Graceful handling of API errors for regulations, predictions, attributes
+- Model aware of risk assessment and its meaning

 ## 02-16-24
 - Image, CSV, and PDF inputs.
 - File upload area allowing browse and drag and drop